 It is rare to find lions actually climb trees.
-There are now more than 2 populations in whole world of such lions that do actually climb trees as one daily activity.
+There are now more than 2 populations in the whole world of such lions that do actually climb trees as one daily activity.
 One of these populations is found within the Ishasha sector of Queen Elizabeth National Park.
-Other tree climbing lions are found in Lake Manyara National Park situated in Southern Tanzania.
+Other tree-climbing lions are found in Lake Manyara National Park situated in Southern Tanzania.

 It is believed that lions climb trees to protect themselves against the numerous biting insects like mosquitoes, tsetse flies among others found on the ground level.

 Lions climb trees to escape from the heat on the ground and enjoy the cool breeze up stares however, the actual reason why they climb up into the tree branches remains unknown.